canonical/charmed-openstack-upgrader/docs/how-to/test-on-juju-openstack-provider.rst

     python -m cou plan

-(Optional) Run apply to execute the upgrade steps
+(Optional) Run upgrade to execute the upgrade steps

 .. code:: bash

-    python -m cou apply
+    python -m cou upgrade

 (Optional) Tail COU's log message
 -------------------------------------

-Use below script to tail the log files with follow mode:
+Use below script to tail all the log files, old and new created, in follow mode:

 .. code:: bash